HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sharedMicroservices.md

    - Description: Grading system.
 Used for entries with kind 4.

 - Parameter: $tabs
-   - Type: int
+   - Type: tinyiny
    - Description: Tabs setting.
 Used for all entry-types, except for kind 4.

 - Parameter: $grptype
-   - Type: int
+   - Type: varchar
    - Description: Group kind/type for the entry.
 If it is UNK/grptype is not used, username of the user who created the entry is logged instead.

 ## Calling Methods